Skip to content

 Global Accessibility Awareness Day

-Thursday March 20th, 2021 marks the 10th anniversary celebration of Global Accessibility Awareness Day (GAAD)!
+Thursday May 20th, 2021 marks the 10th anniversary celebration of Global Accessibility Awareness Day (GAAD)!
+Since 2012, this day has been recognized on the third Thursday of May as an opportunity to discuss accessibility worldwide.
 Check out GAAD’s website for virtual events where you can explore, learn, and discover more about digital accessibility.
+GAAD also has resources to help individuals and organizations make their content and products more accessible.

 What can YOU do?